MegaMech/DecompTools-vscode-extension/README.md

 # Decomp Tools

 A VS Code extension allowing in-editor tools.
 Less setup, less terminal, and less manual typing.
+Allows everyone to access and improve upon useful tools that might not otherwise be included in a decomp repository.

 Specifically made for N64 decomp, but other platforms such as GC could be supported as well.